 These services were called

-dnf-automatic.timer before DNF version 2.0.
-Note that you should only start and enable one of the two services at a time.
+dnf-automatic.timer prior to DNF version 2.0.
+You should only start and enable one of the two services at a time.
+The install service will also download, while the download service only prefetches updates.

 You should still manually verify that updates are applied from time to time.
 Keep in mind that you’ll need to reboot the system occasionally to apply all updates.
 Set up a monthly reoccurring reminder to check that your systems are up to date, and verify the systemd journal from previous automatic update cycles at the same time.

-Be sure to also configure DNF to use less bandwidth for system upgrades.
+You may also want to configure DNF to use less bandwidth for system upgrades.
+(It uses more processor time instead.)